wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ## Solving the Puzzle Using Spin

 Model checkers are tools designed to verify whether a system satisfies a given correctness specification by exploring all possible computations of the system.
 For concurrent and nondeterministic programs, this involves systematically exploring all possible interleavings and using backtracking to exhaustively explore the state space.
 The state space of a program is the set of all possible states that can occur during a computation.
+We're not going to use model checking in the traditional sense in that we're not going to check safety or liveness properties.
+But we'll use Spin for its excellent support for nondeterminism, which is a central idea in how we solve this puzzle.
+I also believe Spin is an excellent tool for learning about nondeterminism.

 The verification process in Spin typically involves three steps: